pydantic/pydantic/docs/concepts/validators.md

     === "Decorator"

-        Here is an example of a validator making changes to the validated value (no exception is raised), this time using the [`field_validator()`][pydantic.field_validator] decorator.
+        Here is an example of a validator performing a validation check, and returning the value unchanged, this time using the [`field_validator()`][pydantic.field_validator] decorator.

         ```python
-        from pydantic import BaseModel, field_validator
+        from pydantic import BaseModel, ValidationError, field_validator

         class Model(BaseModel):